Dominican Republic: First Republic (1844–1861)

 In March 1844, Haiti invaded but the Dominicans put up stiff opposition and inflicted heavy casualties on the Haitians.
 By April 15, Dominican forces had defeated the Haitian forces on both land and sea.
 In early July 1844, Duarte was urged by his followers to take the title of President of the Republic.
 Duarte agreed, but only if free elections were arranged.
 However, Santana's forces took Santo Domingo on July 12, and they declared Santana ruler of the Dominican Republic.
 Santana then put Mella, Duarte, and Sánchez in jail.
 On February 27, 1845, Santana executed María Trinidad Sánchez, heroine of La Trinitaria, and others for conspiracy.

-After defeating a third Haitian invasion in April 1849 at the Battle of Las Carreras, Santana marched on Santo Domingo and deposed president Manuel Jimenes (who had ousted Santana as president) in a coup d'état.
+After defeating a Haitian invasion in April 1849 at the Battle of Las Carreras, Santana marched on Santo Domingo and deposed President Manuel Jimenes in a coup d'état.
 At his behest, Congress elected Buenaventura Báez as president, but Báez was unwilling to serve as Santana's puppet.
-In November–December 1849, Dominican seamen raided the Haitian coasts, plundered seaside villages, as far as Dame Marie, and butchered crews of captured enemy ships.
+In November–December 1849, Dominican seamen raided the Haitian coasts, plundered seaside villages, as far as Dame-Marie on the Tiburon Peninsula, and butchered crews of captured enemy ships.
 A fourth and final invasion by Haiti in November 1855 was defeated by Dominican forces by January 27, 1856, resulting in thousands of Haitian casualties.
-Again Santana and Báez plotted against each other for political dominance, with Báez winning the first encounter and expelling Santana in 1857, and Santana winning the second and expelling Báez in 1859.
+Santana and Báez competed for political dominance, with Báez prevailing in 1857 and expelling Santana, and Santana returning to power in 1859 and expelling Báez.